 Getting to Outback NSW

-Outback national parks are an outstanding example of the riches of this region that open their door to four-wheel drive vehicles.
-The 730km Darling River Run is a classic long distance touring route, taking in historical towns that were once river ports along the Darling River.
+A four-wheel drive vehicle helps unlock the riches of this region, enabling you to explore Outback national parks and rugged 4WD touring tracks.
+The 950km Darling River Run is a long distance touring route, taking in historic towns that were once ports along the Darling River.

-Extra care is needed in the early morning and evening, when wildlife is likely to be on the move.
+Take extra care on the roads in the early morning and evening, as this is when wildlife is likely to be on the move.
 After heavy rainfall large areas might be covered by floodwaters.
-This is a good time to sit still and wait until they subside.
-Check our essential safety tips and links, including official weather forecasts as well as nationwide weather warnings.
+Check our essential safety tips and useful links, including official weather forecasts and nationwide weather warnings.

-Driving: The drive from Sydney to Broken Hill, at the extreme western end of the state, takes about 13 hours.
-Road conditions in NSW can vary from multi-lane motorways to single-lane roads.
+Driving: The drive from Sydney to Broken Hill, in the far west of the state, takes around 13 hours.
+Road conditions in NSW can vary from multi-lane motorways to single-lane dirt roads.
 Always check road and weather conditions before travelling to remote areas and drive at a safe speed, especially on unsealed roads.

-Airports: Regional Express Airlines operates connection flights between Sydney and Broken Hill and Cobar.
-Mildura Airport is 36km from Wentworth, the gateway to Mungo National Park and the southern end of the Darling River Run.
+Flying: Regional Express Airlines (Rex) operates daily flights between Sydney and Broken Hill (some with a stopover in Dubbo or Griffith).
+Mildura Airport is 28km from Wentworth, the gateway to Mungo National Park and the southern end of the Darling River Run.

-Train and Coach: NSW TrainLink’s Explorer trains and the Indian Pacific connect Sydney with towns and cities of Outback NSW including Bourke, Lightning Ridge, Cobar, Brewarinna, Menindee and Broken Hill.
+Train and coach: NSW TrainLink’s Explorer trains and the Indian Pacific connect Sydney with towns and cities of Outback NSW including Bourke, Lightning Ridge, Cobar, Brewarrina, Menindee and Broken Hill.
 The Indian Pacific also connects Adelaide and Perth with this region.
 Some NSW TrainLink services combine train and bus.